amiradmehr/human_following_robot/README.md

 Human Tracking Robot Perception Stack
 =====================================

-This repository contains the code for a perception stack designed and developed for a human tracking robot.
-The perception stack utilizes deep learning-based systems for person detection and re-identification.
+This repository contains the code for human following robot perception stack for triton robot.
+The perception stack is designed to enable a robot to track a specific individual in a crowded environment.
+The perception stack consists of two main components: human detection and instance segmentation using YOLOv7, and feature extraction and matching using SuperPoint.

 Dependencies
 ------------